 Holy Trinity Catholic Church stands as a landmark on the flat plains of Oklahoma, strong and sturdy, known for faith, devotion and hard work.
 A catholic community rooted in Christ who continue to live the traditions of faith handed on to them by their ancestors and continue their legacy now and set an example for its present generations which is the future promise of this community of love.
 A Catholic Community that prays together and stays together.
 A community that takes pride in the life and martyrdom of Fr.
 Stanley Rother, the reputed and beloved son who not only offered his service to God but also offered his life in ministering to his people.
 Fr.
-Rother a native son, who will be beatified on September 23, 2017.
+Rother a native son, now a servant of God, who is on his way to beatification.

 Ordination Date: April 20, 1993

 Become a Registered Member at Holy Trinity Church

 To register with the Parish, please do one of the following:

 - pick up a registration form in the back of church, fill it out, and turn it in to Father John Peter or Deacon Max